Skip to content

 Scene-Aware Dialogs

-Dialogs are organized by scene, allowing NPCs to have different conversations depending on location:
+Dialogs are organized by scene, allowing NPCs to have different conversations depending on location.
+Each scene corresponds to a {scene}.json file in the dialogs/ content directory.

 # Get dialog for current scene